 - Everette: (B, E, G, H) A classic slip on shape with a full coverage tongue.

 - Romeo: (C, D) Deep cut outs on the side of an Everette had elastic inserts somewhat like a low Chelsea boot slipper.

 - Bootie: (F, K)Ankle high bootie with a zipper on the top.
 Could also come in an oxford shape.

-Many men also work loafers and slip on moccasins at hoe eliminating the need for multiple casual and house shoes.
+Many men wore loafers and slip on moccasins at home, eliminating the need for multiple casual and house shoes.

 1940s Men’s Socks